someodd/someodd.github.io/phlog-mirror/_posts/2024-04-22-xmpp-server.gopher.md

 sudo certbot renew --dry-run --cert-name xmpp.someodd.zip
 ```

+Do the above for `conference.xmpp.someodd.zip` too!

 Not done, just now do the same thing but for `upload.xmpp.someodd.zip`.

-here's the general idea with the `/etc/letsencrypt/renewal/xmpp.someodd.zip.conf` file, please note the `deploy_hook` which restarts prosody after renewal:
+here's the general idea with the `/etc/letsencrypt/renewal/xmpp.someodd.zip.conf` file, please note the `renew_hook` which restarts prosody after renewal:

 ```
 # renew_before_expiry = 30 days